metio/terraform-provider-k8s/docs/data-sources/mutations_gatekeeper_sh_assign_v1alpha1_manifest.md

 Optional:

-- `data_source` (String) DataSource specifies where to extract the data that will be sent to the external data provider as parameters.
+- `data_source` (String) DataSource specifies where to extract the data that will be sentto the external data provider as parameters.
-- `default` (String) Default specifies the default value to use when the external data provider returns an error and the failure policy is set to 'UseDefault'.
+- `default` (String) Default specifies the default value to use when the external dataprovider returns an error and the failure policy is set to 'UseDefault'.
-- `failure_policy` (String) FailurePolicy specifies the policy to apply when the external data provider returns an error.
+- `failure_policy` (String) FailurePolicy specifies the policy to apply when the external dataprovider returns an error.
 - `provider` (String) Provider is the name of the external data provider.